 I have closed comments because this post is getting lots of spam for some reason.
 Feel free to leave your comment on a nearby post and I will add it to this one.

-2 replies on “Guder, Hays and Barth on the missionary nature of the local church”
+2 responses to “Guder, Hays and Barth on the missionary nature of the local church”

 Great quotes, thanks for sharing.
 First time I’ve seen your blog, it looks like you have some great information here.
 I look forward to taking another visit.
 Peace.